drupal-graphql-compose/documentation/features/viewfield.md

 On your GraphQL Compose Settings page, for your new viewfield, select the option to `Embed view as field`.
 This will allow you to add arguments to the view and filter the results.

 We create an intermediate _proxy_ field for getting your view data which will return a `ViewResultUnion`.
-This proxy allows for queries, with slightly altered input fields:

-The changes here are:
+This proxy allows for queries, with slightly altered input fields to make it more generic:

-- sortKey is now a String
+- `sortKey` is now a `String`
-- pageSize is now controlled by the viewfield
+- `pageSize` is now controlled by the viewfield
-- filter is an array of {key: '', value: ''}
+- `filter` is an array of `{key: '', value: ''}`
-- contextualFilter is now controlled by the viewfield
+- `contextualFilter` is now controlled by the viewfield

 As each field could return a new view type, it's difficult to map without a proxy.